-The world of cryptocurrency has its own unique vocabulary.
-It's not so crazy: most specialized fields, from surgery ("tonsillectomy") to sailing ("starboard"), have their own ways of speaking.
-What makes talking about digital currency especially difficult is that this field uses a mix of technological jargon, finance-speak, and internet slang, and each phrase could really have its own blog post.
-But not to worry: Invity is here to help you ease into the world of Bitcoin and altcoins with our alphabetical glossary of common crypto terms, where each entry is defined as simply as possible.
+Like most specialized fields, the crypto community has its own unique way of speaking.
+This can make talking about Bitcoin and altcoins especially difficult given that crypto uses a mix of technological jargon, finance-speak, and internet slang.
+But just as you don't have to be a techie to invest in crypto, navigating crypto terminology shouldn't be a barrier either.
+That's why Invity is here to help you ease into the world of Bitcoin and altcoins with our alphabetical glossary of common crypto terms, where each entry is defined as simply as possible.
 You'll soon be able to tell your wallet from your white paper, meaning you should be more confident than ever to get started buying or exchanging crypto!

 A crypto address is similar to a postal address or an email address: it's where you'll receive your crypto when you buy or receive some as part of a trade, and another person's address is where you'll send your crypto if you're spending or trading crypto.